Anpirtoline: Pharmacodynamics

-Properties

-Physical
+Chemistry

-Anpirtoline hydrochloride appears as a white solid at room temperature and is soluble in water and DMSO.
-Its has a density of 1.27 g/cm^{3} and a molar mass of 265.20.
+Anpirtoline is a synthetic compound.
+The hydrochloride salt appears as a white solid at room temperature and is soluble in water and DMSO.
+It has a density of 1.27 g/cm^{3} and a molar mass of 265.20.
 Structurally, the most notable parts of anpirtoline hydrochloride are two six-membered rings bonded via a sulfur atom.

-Chemical

 The melting point of anpirtoline hydrochloride is 126-128 °C. The flash point of the compound is 174 °C. Many of Anpirtoline hydrochloride's chemical properties remain unknown or untested.